your0rg/HabitatForMeteor/README.md

 # HabitatForMeteor
-A Habitat packager for Meteor DevOps
+## A Habitat packager for Meteor DevOps

 Until, now there have been two main choices for deploying Meteor applications :

 1. `Galaxy`, is an option for those with the money and a direct say in infrastructure decisions.
-1. `mup` is a single purpose hack for small budget operations.
+1. `mup`, is a single purpose hack for small budget operations.

 HabitatForMeteor is for everyone else.